hapax/hapax.github.io/assets/simple-physics.md

 The weight of the pollen cancels out, leaving a diffusion constant which grows with temperature but is inversely proportional to particle size.
+Big particles jiggle less, hot fluids jiggle more, and things look the same on Mars!

 The jiggling of grains in a fluid was first observed by Robert Brown, hence the name *Brownian motion*.
 (It should perhaps be called *Lucretian motion*, since Lucretius observed the zigzag motion of dust particles and attributed it to atoms --- in 60 BC!)
-Although Brownian motion suggests the existence of atoms, Einstein's genius was to extract specific and testable predictions, confirmed experimentally in 1908 by Jean Perrin.
+Although Brownian motion is best explained by atoms, Einstein's genius was to extract specific and testable predictions, confirmed experimentally in 1908 by Jean Perrin.